Characteristics of Hiroshima's specialty, Okonomiyaki

 How to eat OkonomiyakiThere is no single way to eat Okonomiyaki.
 You can eat bite-sized pieces straight from the spatula, or put larger pieces on a plate first to eat them more elegantly with chopsticks.
 There are no strict rules for eating Okonomiyaki, and everyone can eat it freely.
-That's one of the reason that men and women of all ages enjoy Okonomiyaki.
+That's one of the reasons that men and women of all ages enjoy Okonomiyaki.

 Recommended Okonomiyaki Restaurants